-Given that the proposed development is for an out-of-centre site it is not consistent with principles 1 and 2 of the NSW Draft Centres Policy.
-However, given the quantum of new residential dwellings which would be provided on this and the adjacent sites residents will need local retail infrastructure to support them.
-This is also important given the new light railway station which will be provided.
+The proposed development is consistent with principles 1 and 2 of the NSW Draft Centres Policy.
+Whilst it is not an expansion of any existing centre it is only 400m from a heavy rail station and will incorporate a station on the light rail.
+Given the quantum of new residential dwellings which would be provided on this and the adjacent sites residents will need local retail infrastructure to support them.